-Fast forward to nowadays, and the reason many of us take our holidays by the seaside is because we appreciate the relaxing benefits of the ocean and sun.
+Fast forward to nowadays, and the reason many of us take our holidays by the seaside is because we appreciate the relaxing benefits of the ocean, sun and nature.
 But could making a more permanent move to the coast improve our health and mental well-being in the long-run?
-Let’s take a closer look at the science behind how coastal living could benefit both your mind and body.
+Let’s take a closer look at the science behind how living by the sea could benefit both your mind and body.

 If you feel sleepier or more rested after a visit to the seaside, there’s clear science to back up why.
 Dr Natasha Bijlani, a psychiatrist from London’s Priory’s Roehampton Hospital told Metro: “Sea air is good for sleep because it’s generally cleaner and fresher, with higher levels of oxygen, which can improve sleep.”
 In fact, negative ions in sea air accelerate your ability to absorb oxygen, and also help balance your serotonin levels, one of the body's happiness hormones.